Positioning Statement - Explained

 - An experiential position, on the other hand, identifies both sensory and cognitive stimulation provided by the product.

-- Target Audience who uses the product more often?
-They should be mentioned in the statement.
+- Target Audience - who uses the product more often?

 - Frame of Reference - the market category in which the product is categorized should be mentioned so that consumers are aware on how to refer to the product